Rebuilding

 Will It Cost?

-A basic renovation to get the buildings up to code and enable them to function within our vision will cost approximately $5 Million.
+For an update of the renovation costs to get our buildings up to code and enable them to function within our vision, visit our March 2026 Finance Update.

 Reality LA Ministry Center Renovations